marchellll/apnstester/README.md

 # apnstester
 Simple tester for APNS connection.
 I use this to test if an server is able to trigger an apple notification.

-I depend on these work other people to create this :
+I depend on these work of other people to create this :

   - "github.com/sideshow/apns2"
   - "github.com/sideshow/apns2/certificate"